RashiMakadia31/Smart-Resume-And-Cover-Letter/README.md

 - ❓ Interview preparation Q&A
 - 📊 Skill gap and job match analysis

-Runs completely **locally** using a LLaMA-based large language model — no internet or API keys needed!
+Runs on OpenAI API Key.

 ---